guusj/books/Warbreaker_BrandonSanderson.md

 “Little bit out of our realm of expertise,” Denth said.
 “We usually hit things,” Tonk Fah said.
 Denth nodded.
 “Or, at least, keep things from getting hit.
 Lemex kept us on partially just as bodyguards.”
-“Why wouldn’t he just send for a couple of Idris soldiers to protect him?”
+“Why wouldn’t he just send for a couple of Idrian soldiers to protect him?”
 Denth and Tonk Fah exchanged a look.
 “How can I put this delicately?”
 Denth said.
 “Princess, your Lemex was embezzling money from the king and spending it on Breath.”
 “Lemex was a patriot!”
 Vivenna said immediately.